dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 - Assets are getting generated
 - All the lib code gets compiled (ECMAScript 6 and ECMAScript 5.1)
 - UMD/ESM/ES/CJS bundles are getting generated
-- TypdeScript definitions are getting generated
+- TypeScript definitions are getting generated